jamestweeddale/content-tweeter/README.md

 # tweeter
-Integrates a collection of services and APIs (ContentFetchers) in a loosely coupled manner to use as sources of content for tweets.
+Integrates a collection of services and APIs in a loosely coupled manner to use as sources of content for tweets.
 Flexible design of the ContentTweeter and ContentFetchStrategy subclasses allow new services and ContentFetchers to be added, even at runtime, to provide new sources of tweet content.